Sonicgamer2000/FCReimagined-B-Sides-Gripou-Take/README.md

 * You can now chart "Event" notes, which are bookmarks that trigger specific actions that usually were hardcoded on the vanilla version of the game.
 * Your song's BPM can now have decimal values
 * You can manually adjust a Note's strum time if you're really going for milisecond precision
-* You can change a note's type on the Editor, it comes with five example types:
+* You can change a note's type on the Editor, it comes with two example types:
   * Alt Animation: Forces an alt animation to play, useful for songs like Ugh/Stress
   * Hey: Forces a "Hey" animation instead of the base Sing animation, if Boyfriend hits this note, Girlfriend will do a "Hey!" too.
-  * Hurt Notes: If Boyfriend hits this note, he plays a miss animation and loses some health.
-  * GF Sing: Rather than the character hitting the note and singing, Girlfriend sings instead.
-  * No Animation: Character just hits the note, no animation plays.

 ## Multiple editors to assist you in making your own Mod
 ![Screenshot_3](https://user-images.githubusercontent.com/44785097/144629914-1fe55999-2f18-4cc1-bc70-afe616d74ae5.png)